mrdoob/three.js/threejs/lessons/threejs-offscreencanvas.md

 ```

 We can then start our worker with `new Worker(pathToScript)`.
-We then pass the `offscreen` object to the worker.
+and pass the `offscreen` object to it.

 ```js
 function main() {